-Antipas’ step-daughter Salome danced at a banquet and demanded John’s head as a reward.
+Salome was Herod’s step-daughter.
+She danced at a banquet and asked for John the Baptist’s head as a reward.

 Herod Antipas gave in to her request

-Why did he do this?
 Was the whole thing planned beforehand as a way of getting rid of John?
-Or did he really did have an incestuous passion for his step-daughter?
+Or did Herod really did have an incestuous passion for his step-daughter?

-John died, and Salome and her mother Herodias were cast as villains forever.
+John died.
+Salome and her mother Herodias, not Herod, were seen as the villains.

 See Bible text, Mark 6:17-20, Matthew 14:1-5 below.